tramitit/guides/en/romania/obtaining_tax_identification_number_(tin).md

 ---
-title: "Obtaining Tax Identification Number (TIN)"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: ""
-description: "A step by step guide on how to obtain a TIN (Tax Identification Number)"
+- Romania
+date: '2024-06-07'
+description: Learn who needs a TIN, required documents, procedure to apply for one, and why keeping it confidential is crucial.
+Get your TIN hassle-free!
 draft: false
+meta_title: 'How to Obtain a Tax Identification Number (TIN): Step-by-Step Guide'
+title: 'How to Obtain a Tax Identification Number (TIN): Step-by-Step Guide'
-translationKey: "romania-obtaining_tax_identification_number_(tin)"
+translationKey: romania-obtaining_tax_identification_number_(tin)
 ---

 ## Description
 ### What is it?